-By having a vacation travelling list not only will you be less likely to forget something you will need while away but it also gives you the chance to look at on paper what you plan to bring and re-evaluate whether you really need it all or not.
+A vacation travel list also allows you the opportunity to review what you plan to bring and re-evaluate whether you need it all or not.

-Keep in mind if you are staying with a friend or family or even if you will have access to a laundry mat, packing 1 weeks worth of clothes or maybe even less for a 2 week trip could get you by as you can do laundry while you are there.
+Keep in mind if you’re staying with friends or family or even if you will have access to a laundry mat, packing 1 to 2 week’s worth of clothes is more than enough for a 2-week holiday.

-This is something that you should ask and make sure is okay with your family members/friends ahead of time.
+This is something that you should ask and make sure it’s okay with your family members/friends ahead of time.

-I know when I was a student and not having a lot of income to purchase multiple gifts I usually received more gifts at Christmas than I gave away.
+I know when I was a student and having limited income to purchase multiple gifts I usually received more gifts at Christmas than I gave away.

-If you are a struggling student you may find this will likely happen to you too so save room for all the extra goodies you might get.
+If you’re a struggling student you may find this will likely happen to you too so save room for all the extra goodies you might get.

 Ask yourself these two questions….